 The millennial generation, over 75 million strong is America’s largest—eclipsing the current size of the postwar baby boom generation.
 Millennials make up nearly a quarter of the total U.S. population, 30 percent of the voting age population, and almost two-fifths of the working age population.

-Most notably, the millennial generation is the most diverse generation in American history, now 44 percent minority.
-While their lasting legacy is yet to be determined, they are set to serve as a social, economic, and political bridge to chronologically successive (and increasingly) racially diverse generations.
+Most notably, the millennial generation, now at 44 percent minority is the most diverse generation in American history,.
+While its lasting legacy is yet to be determined, this generation is set to serve as a social, economic, and political bridge to chronologically successive (and increasingly) racially diverse generations.

 With an emphasis on its unique racial diversity, this report examines the demographic makeup of millennials for the nation, the 100 largest metropolitan areas, and all 50 states.